 log in to WebCat and select Requests & Document Supply; select Request something from our collections and enter the information you have about the thesis, e.g. Author, Title, Year of Submission.
 Click on the Place Request button to submit your request.

 Please note that this may take up to six weeks if there is no existing digital copy, as the original has to be scanned.
 There is currently no charge for this service.
+Please note: during the Covid-19 pandemic lockdown we do not currently have access to the thesis print archive so cannot currently digitise theses where there is no existing digital copy.

 The Library does not normally hold undergraduate or taught masters dissertations.
 University of Southampton students should enquire at their Faculty Office regarding any local arrangements for access to previous students' dissertations or final year projects.